rulkens/nixos-pi/README.md

 git add flake.nix modules/ profiles/
 ```

-`config.json` must NOT be committed — it contains secrets, but it's read at build time via `builtins.readFile` outside of Git tracking.
+`config.json` must NOT be committed — it contains secrets and is read at build time outside of Git tracking.

 ### Build fails with module errors

-If you see errors about missing kernel modules (like `sun4i-drm`), make sure `modules/base.nix` includes the `boot.initrd.availableKernelModules` override with `lib.mkForce`.
+If you see errors about missing kernel modules (like `sun4i-drm`), make sure `modules/system/boot.nix` includes the `boot.initrd.availableKernelModules` override with `lib.mkForce`.
 The generic ARM SD image module tries to include drivers for non-Pi hardware.

 ### SSH connection refused